reserve-protocol/rsd/README.md

 - To build and run unit tests: `make test`
 - To build smart contracts and their Go bindings: `make abi/bindings`
 - To compute coverage:
-    - In a separate long-lived terminal, `make run-devnet`
+    - In a separate long-lived terminal, `make run-geth`
     - `make coverage` (You will get a lot of warnings saying "We'll just skip that trace", even things are working right.)
 - To deploy and interact with the smart contracts
-    - In a separate long-lived terminal, `make run-devnet`
+    - In a separate long-lived terminal, `make run-geth`
     - `make poke`
     - `poke --help`
     - `$(poke deploy)`